Meike Hendriks

 Best of Breed: choose the tool that fits

-• Choose tools that fit your unique process
+Choose tools that fit your unique process

-• Think about integrations, security, and scalability
+Think of integrations, security and scalability

-• Let technology work for you, not the other way around
+Let technology work for you, not the other way around

-• Keep the user experience central (for both recruiters and candidates)
+Keep the user experience central (for both recruiters and candidates)

 Download the toolkit: all tools and steps at a glance